kjergens/physicssimulation/README.md

 # Advanced Java Setup Guide
 Do the following to install VSCode, Java, other important components, and, finally, the starter code:
 - [ ] 1.
 Install Java Coding Pack for VSCode - https://code.visualstudio.com/docs/java/java-tutorial
 - [ ] 2.
-Use View > Extenstion and search for  Java Extension Pack (Microsoft) and install
+Use View > Extension and search for  Java Extension Pack (Microsoft) and install
 - [ ] 3.
 Open the Command Palette by going to the menu (*View > Command Palette*)
 - [ ] 4.
 In the Command Bar (at the top), type Git:Clone, then select Git:Clone from the dropdown.
       If Git:Clone does not appear in the drop-down: